ikmb/iptoolkit/docs/source/index.rst

 Introduction:
 =============
-IPTK is a Python library specialized in the analysis of HLA-peptidomes identified through an Immunopeptidomic(IP) pipeline.
+IPTK is a Python library specialized in the analysis of HLA-peptidomes identified through an immunopeptidomic(IP) pipeline.
 The library provides a high level API for analyzing and visualizing the identified peptides, integrating transcritomics and protein structure information for a rich analysis of the identified immunopeptidomes.
 It also provides a toolbox for integrating and comparing different experiments and/or different runs